dhellmann/pymotw-3/source/pdb/index.rst

 =======================

 The ``jump`` command alters the flow of the program at runtime, without modifying the code.
-It can skip forwards to avoid running some code, or backwards to run it again.
+It can skip forward to avoid running some code, or backward to run it again.
 This sample program generates a list of numbers.

 .. cssclass:: with-linenos